This author's 'Normal Family' includes a sperm donor dad and 35 siblings

 "It turned out that a lot of the stories my mother had told me about my upbringing were fibs, which was her tender word for bending the truth," Bilton says.
 "This moment when she unveiled the story of these donor children, it's really what led me to start investigating the story of my life."

 Bilton found out that Harrison's good looks and artistic nature had made him a popular sperm donor.
-At one point, she says, "the head of the California Cryobank was himself promoting my father's sperm when parents would call. ...
+She says she even heard stories that, "the head of the California Cryobank was himself promoting my father's sperm when parents would call. ...
 He even went so far as to have my father be the only donor that came to the sperm bank's second grand office opening."

 Bilton's memoir, Normal Family: On Truth, Love, and How I Met My 35 Siblings, is about growing up different and trying to understand the meaning of family when you're biologically related to so many children from the same donor.